cuthbertLab/music21/buildDoc/staticDocs/installWindows.rst

 to the start menu and run (either by clicking "Run" in older Windows or by typing in the search box) IDLE.
 Type "`import music21`".
-If your system waits for a few seconds and then displays "`>>>`" you've installed everything properly.
+If your system waits for a few seconds and then displays "`>>>`" and perhaps a warning about missing packages, then you've installed everything properly.
 (If the system cannot find `music21` then you may have more than one version of Python on your system.
 Try uninstalling all of them along with `music21` and then restarting from scratch).

 After Installation
 -------------------------------

-After a successful installation, you may proceed to :ref:`quickStart` to begin using music21.
+After a successful installation, you may proceed to :ref:`usersGuide_01_Installing` to begin using music21.

-You may need to install additional software to take advantage of some features of music21.
-For information on additional software you may need, see :ref:`installAdditional`.

-You may want to configure your Environment to support opening MusicXML files in Finale or adjusting other settings.
-To do so, see :ref:`environment`.